Suzi McClellan

 Robert J. King

-David’s career includes senior leadership roles across utilities, cooperatives, and emerging‑technology companies.
-As Vice President of Development for Splight, he helped lead the company’s entry into North American power markets, crafting a targeted market‑entry strategy, engaging regulators and transmission owners, and serving as the primary interface for major commercial projects.
-He also regularly met with potential and current investors as well as well as companies Board.
+David’s career includes leadership roles for a municipal utility, cooperative utility, and generation and transmission regional entity, as well as, emerging‑technology companies.
+Most recently Thompson served as Vice President of Development, at Splight, a technology company focused on helping accelerate and expand access to transmission service for generation and large loads.
+He helped lead the company’s entry into North American power markets, crafting a targeted market‑entry strategy, engaging regulators and transmission owners, and serving as the primary interface for major commercial projects.

 Prior to that, David served as Vice President of Markets at Pedernales Electric Cooperative, where he managed a $400 million annual power‑supply portfolio, executed renewable PPAs, expanded counterparty relationships, and oversaw rate design, cost‑of‑service studies, and regulatory affairs.
 His leadership helped the cooperative navigate post–Winter Storm Uri adjustments while maintaining strong credit ratings.
 Earlier at PEC, he built the organization’s first regulatory affairs function, securing voting positions in ERCOT stakeholder groups and strengthening the cooperative’s influence at the PUCT.